amurasystems/api/README.md

 ## Errors

 The API uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
-Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
+Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a reservation failed, etc.).

 ## Handling errors